 “Theoretically you can go into just about anything, though,” Rosenberg says.
 Once a student enrolls in a pathway, they’re immediately paired with an advisor who guides them from start to finish along a roadmap pre-aligned to a four-year degree at NKU.
 Or if a specific pathway doesn’t already exist, the advisor can help create one.

 Students participating in Gateway2NKU are dually enrolled in both institutions.
 While at Gateway, the students are also issued an NKU identification card and can participate in all student activities at both campuses.
 For example, while taking courses at Gateway, students can rush with NKU’s Greek fraternities and sororities, use the recreation center and library, live on NKU’s campus and even take up to 12 credit hours of NKU classes at Gateway tuition rates.

 “It’s really an attractive program for students who know that they’re going to try to pursue a four-year degree,” says Margaret Thomson, Gateway’s director of public relations.
 It also benefits NKU by allowing students who might not have been eligible for acceptance on first try to attend Gateway and get their feet wet before matriculating to NKU as juniors instead of freshmen.

 Gateway also has an agreement with Thomas More College

-in nearby Crestview Hills that guarantees enrolment for students with a Gateway associate degree, as well as a scholarship worth $10-$14,000 a year, depending on academic achievement.
+in nearby Crestview Hills that guarantees enrollment for students with a Gateway associate degree, as well as a scholarship worth $10,000-$14,000 a year, depending on academic achievement.